Claudio Ranieri: The Tinkerman who became a champion

-"A most unfortunate choice of coach," said the FA after defeat to the Faeroe Islands cost Ranieri his job.
+"A most unfortunate choice of coach," said the Greek football federation after defeat to the Faroe Islands cost Ranieri his job.

 The Italian lasted just five games, winning none, and left with the contempt of a nation and their Euro 2016 hopes in tatters.

 But finally, he has a prize which has eluded him for 30 years.

 An improbable, stunning and almost unfathomable Barclays Premier League title with Leicester - who finished a whopping 10 points clear of nearest challengers Arsenal - ends his runner-up tag after second place finishes with Chelsea, Juventus, Roma and Monaco.